GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_analytics/index.md

 This sends a `button_clicked` event which will appear in your [Google Analytics events report][10].
 If you want to see your events in the [Google Analytics Realtime Report][11], you need to provide two additional parameters: `session_id` and `engagement_time_msec`.

-### Setting `session_id` and `engagement_time_msec` (recommended) {: # set-session-id }
+### Use recommended parameters `session_id` and `engagement_time_msec` {: # set-session-id }

 Both `session_id` and `engagement_time_msec` are [recommended parameters when using the Google Analytics Measurement Protocol][12] as they are required for user activity to display in standard reports like Realtime.

 A `session_id` describes a period of time, during which a user continuously interacts with your extension.
 By default, a session ends after 30 minutes of user inactivity.
 There is no limit to how long a session can last.

-In Chrome Extensions, unlike in normal websites, there is no clear notion of a user session.
-Hence, you have to define what a user session means in your extension.
+In Chrome extensions, unlike in normal websites, there is no clear notion of a user session.
+Hence, you must define what a user session means in your extension.
 For example, every new user interaction might be a new session.
 In that case, you can simply generate a new session id with every event (i.e. using a timestamp).

 The following example demonstrates an approach that will timeout a new session after 30 minutes of no events being reported (this time can be customized to better suit your extension’s user behavior).
 The example uses [`chrome.storage.session`][8] to store the active session while the browser is running.
 Together with the session we store the last time an event was fired.
 This way we can tell if the active session has expired: